aranamanj/odin-Landing-Page/README.md

 # odin-Landing-Page
 odin landing page project for html and css.

-I will not be making ant additional folders, because this is only one webpage.
+I will not be making any additional folders, because this is only one webpage.